Mary Gwendolin Caldwell, Marquise des Monstiers-Mérinville: Scandal

 Bishop Spalding was later accused of having an affair with both Caldwell sisters, though the allegation was questionable.
 Mary Gwendolin told her sister in 1901 that she had been sexually involved with Spalding for twenty years, beginning when she was nineteen. "[T]here is general consensus that the sisters' stories about Spalding bore little relation to the facts, that their tragic marriages and psychic illnesses, plus Spalding's unwillingness to arrange an annulment for Mary Elizabeth, contributed to their turning against the Church."

 Death

 Caldwell sisters monument, Cave Hill Cemetery, in 1913.

 In 1905 the Marquise and the Marquis separated, but she agreed to pay him an annual stipend of $8,000 in order to avoid a divorce and retain her noble title.
 Four years later, the Marquise died aboard an ocean liner waiting to dock at New York Harbor.
 Bright's disease was given as the immediate cause of death.
 She was buried in Cave Hill Cemetery in Louisville, Kentucky.

+Grave of the Caldwell sisters in Louisville Kentucky.